Transparency

 1. Automatic SEPA Direct Debit

-• Default setting: 3% minimum repayment (or €30, whichever is higher) per month.
-You pay interest after the end of the grace period, unless the balance is paid in full by then.
+• Default setting: 3% minimum repayment or €30, whichever is higher, per month.
+You pay interest after the end of the grace period unless eligible purchases are paid in full by then.

 • Optional 100% repayment: You can switch to full repayment via SEPA direct debit.
-This avoids interest charges but may trigger a monthly €2 usage fee for newer accounts.
+This avoids interest charges on eligible card purchases, but it does not remove the immediate interest treatment for cash withdrawals or transfer services.
+It may also trigger a monthly €2 usage fee for newer accounts.
 Check your account settings or agreement details.

 2. Manual Transfer

-You can transfer any amount manually to your Barclays credit card account.
+You can transfer any amount manually to your easybank credit card account.
 This gives full control and avoids the €2 fee for full repayment via direct debit.
-Manual payments must arrive before the due date to preserve the interest-free period.
+Manual payments must arrive before the due date to preserve the interest-free period for eligible purchases.
+Cash withdrawals and transfer services still accrue interest from the booking date.

 3. One-Time Direct Debit via App